microsoft/FluidFramework/BREAKING.md

 For compatibility there is still a `createAndAttachComponent` method on the `ComponentRuntime`.
 This method simply calls `createComponent` then calls `attach()` right away on that new component before returning.

+- Stream no longer inherit from SharedMap.
+Create a separate SharedMap if needed.
+This also mean Stream snapshot format has changed
+- class Cell is renamed SharedCell

 # 0.4 Breaking Changes (June 17, 2019)

 The IComponent in @prague/runtime-defintions and IPlatform in @prague/container-definitions have been deprecated and